NomicFoundation/hardhat-website/src/content/plugin-development/guides/integration-tests.md

 # Writing integration tests for plugins

-While some parts of your plugin may be tested in isolation, most are tested with integration tests, through their interaction with Hardhat and potentially other plugins.
+While you can test some parts of your plugin in isolation, most testing happens through integration tests that verify how your plugin works with Hardhat and other plugins.

-There are two ways to write integration tests of plugins in Hardhat 3.
+In Hardhat 3 there are two main approaches for writing integration tests.

-### Testing with fixture projects
+## Testing with fixture projects

 The simplest way to create an integration test for your plugin is by defining a Hardhat project and using it as a test fixture.

-We'll explain how to do this based on the [Hardhat 3 plugin template](https://github.com/nomicfoundation/hardhat3-plugin-template/).
-Follow [this guide](../guides/hardhat3-plugin-template.md) before continuing.
+Here's how to do this using the [Hardhat 3 plugin template](https://github.com/nomicfoundation/hardhat3-plugin-template/).
+Follow [this guide](../guides/hardhat3-plugin-template.md) to learn how to use the template before continuing.

-In your project based on the template, you can define a fixture project by creating a directory in `packages/plugin/test/fixture-projects` and adding a `hardhat.config.ts` and a `package.json` to it.
+To define a fixture project in your template-based repository, create a directory in `packages/plugin/test/fixture-projects` with a `hardhat.config.ts` and a `package.json`.

 The `package.json` can be fairly simple and should look something like this: